geographyclub/gis-from-command-line/README.md

 # GIS FROM COMMAND LINE
+<sup>BASH-GIS</sup>

-GDAL (Geospatial Data Abstraction Library) is a computer software library for reading and writing raster and vector geospatial data formats.
-But it is much more than that.
-This is how I use GDAL with a little BASH scripting to make my own *Geographic Information Systems* from the command line.
+This is how I use open source Linux software and a little BASH scripting to make my own *Geographic Information Systems* from the command line.
+I compiled and illustrated some of the most common tasks and a few extras I came up with over the years.

 <img src="images/ascii_space.png"/>